Abhayagiri Vihāra: Royal patronage

 Under Gajabahu I, Abhayagiri grew in prestige and importance.

-The accession of King Mahasena in the 3rd century AD saw the suppression of the Mahavihara monks.
+The ascension of King Mahasena in the 3rd century AD saw the suppression of the Mahavihara monks.
 The king prohibited the giving of alms to them and went as far as to demolish the buildings of the Mahavihara and re‑use their materials for the construction of new buildings at the Abhayagiri.
 The accession of Mahasena ushered in the golden age of Abhayagiri.
 After the Buddha's Tooth Relic was brought to Sri Lanka in the 4th century, Abhayagiri was selected to house it for public veneration.

 Faxian, a Chinese monk, recounted:Ten days from now, Buddha's tooth will be brought out and carried to the Abhayagiri Monastery... on both sides of the road; the king sets images of the Five Hundred Forms which the Buddha assumed in his previous existence.'

 By the time Faxian came to Sri Lanka in search of the Dhamma and visited Abhayagiri in 412 AD, it had developed into a leading Buddhist centre of Sri Lanka.
 By the 7th century, Abhayagiri Vihara consisted of four mulas (literally "families", fraternities or grouped institutions for religious teaching):